Staff Compensation Administration Policy

 Communicating Compensation Adjustments

-Supervisors must not commit to any change in salary or compensation of an employee without appropriate departmental, Institute, or USG level approval.
+Supervisors must not commit to any change in salary or compensation of an employee without appropriate approval.
 Georgia Tech is not bound to any agreement made by a supervisor who has not obtained proper approvals.

 Maximum Salary Administration